How To Start An LLC In Montana

 In a manager-managed LLC, a hired manager or managers are in charge.

-Tip: You can appoint an owner (member) to be a manager; in this case, you’d name them a “managing-member” of the LLC, and your LLC is manager-managed.
+Tip: You can appoint an owner (member) to be a manager; in this case, you’d name them a managing-member of the LLC, and your LLC is manager-managed.
 This scenario is only possible in a multi-member LLC where not all members are managers, so don’t worry if it doesn’t apply to you

 List the names and mailing addresses of your members (if member-managed) or managers (if manager-managed).

-Typically, only members of a Professional Limited Liability Companies (PLLC) have personal liability for business debts.
+Typically, only members of a Professional Limited Liability Company (PLLC) have personal liability for business debts.
 But if that applies to any members of your business, you must attach a liability statement here.
 Tip: most people skip this part.

 Only list this if you’re forming a PLLC.
 PLLCs are subject to increased oversight because they offer specific licensed services to the public.
 Doctors, dentists, and psychiatrists are some of the people who might form PLLCs.